-Ivory Coast profile - Timeline - BBC News
+Ivory Coast profile

 Coup

-1999 December - President Bedie overthrown in military coup, replaced by General Robert Guei.
+1999 December - President Bedie is overthrown in military coup, replaced by General Robert Guei.

 2000 October - General Guei proclaims himself president after announcing he has won presidential elections, but is forced to flee in the wake of a popular uprising and is replaced by his challenger Laurent Gbagbo.